lixinW/ship-hats-docs/web-app-tutorial.md

 9. Observe "Deployments" > "Environments".
 A "testing" environment is up and running. `deploy-testing-job` with "environment:name" set to "testing" in DEPLOY.gitlab-ci.yml automatically enables this.
 You can select the "testing" environment then "View Deployment" to see the actual webapp through your browser and verify it is up.

-# Checkpoint 5 - Configure Runtime Test
+# Checkpoint 5 - Configure runtime test

 1. Run:
     ```